A look at the design, market and legacy of Victorian pottery

 be seen where the enamel has worn.

-Bloch enamel painted terra cotta figure
+Bloch enamel painted siderolith figure

-Eichwald earthenware recumbent boy
+Eichwald siderolith recumbent boy

 Bloch pottery was marked in a number of ways over the long length of its production.
 The earliest pieces were usually marked with a simple BB on the underside with a catalog number.
 In time the name Eichwald was added to the mark, sometimes in addition to the BB mark and sometimes without.
 The Czechoslovakia stamp was added after 1890.
 Porcelain was frequently marked with an ink stamp.